The Zen monk Bodhidharma asked, "Why explain Sutras?"

 Bodhidharma said, "The words are black and the paper is white.
 How does this teach people to end birth and death?"

-The other reddened and raged, "You are slandering the Dharma!" struck him across the mouth with an iron rod and knocked loose two teeth.
+The other reddened and raged, "You are slandering the Dharma!" and struck him across the mouth with an iron rod and knocked loose two teeth.
 [More in a tale below]

 MISSIONARIES in the first and second centuries spread Buddhism to China.
 It got entrenched there.
 Great monastic communities and vast temple complexes, an enormous body of Buddhist literature translated into Chinese - these were the tokens.
 Centres of great learning arose as Buddhism adapted itself to the Chinese milieu in new, sinified forms.